Updated: Aug 25

-One simple way of making a game truly terrifying, is to base it on an existing Intellectual Property that has already proven itself terrifying.
+One simple way of making a game truly terrifying is to base it on a terrifying existing Intellectual Property.
 The player will be ‘primed’ to feel afraid right from the start, due to their prior experience with the source material.

 Few games do this as well as the Aliens vs Predator trilogy, which combines two of the most terrifying creations in modern science fiction.

 Stan Winston’s Predator subverts our quaint beliefs regarding civilisation, by portraying an intelligent opponent that is technologically superior to humanity, whilst behaviourally remaining a ‘savage’.

 Anyone familiar with either the Aliens or Predator franchises will know that to be a human in their presence, even a heavily armed one, rarely ends well.
 And this is the situation you will find yourself in when playing as a human in any of the three main Aliens Vs Predator games.

 All three games feature three separate campaigns, each campaign is unique to each species.
 Therefore, each has a campaign where you try to survive as a Marine, hunt as a Predator and propagate as an Alien Xenomorph.
 This creates three very different gameplay experiences, with three equally different levels of fear.

 Of the three titles in the series, Aliens vs Predator Classic 2000, Aliens vs Predator 2 and Aliens vs Predator (2010), the first is often regarded as the scariest and will be the focus of this article.

 The three campaigns are made different due to the very different abilities of the three species.
 All other gameplay mechanics remain the same.
 It is how each species interacts with these mechanics that makes all the difference.
 We will go through each in turn.

 Aliens vs Predator Classic 2000 Marine Episode 1 Derelict